Spyway sea saunter

 Keep going along the track to the farm buildings.
 Between the cottages and the buildings, take time to look in the display barn to find out more about conservation in this area.

 Now head on into the grassland.
 Here, you may see sika or roe deer or hear the loud whistling call of the sika stags in the autumn breeding season.
 With views to the English Channel, keep going through grasslands until you reach a kissing gate.
-The 'quirky' cow is one of a pair of sculptures carved to acknowledge the importance of conservation grazing in managing these landscapes.
+The 'quirky' cow is one of a pair of sculptures by Sarah Moore carved to acknowledge the importance of conservation grazing in managing these landscapes.

-The Limousin Cow is one of two sculptures that recognise the importance of these animals in managing this landscape.
+The Limousin Cow is one of two sculptures by Sarah Moore that recognise the importance of these animals in managing this landscape.
 The other carved animal is a pony, situated westwards along the Priest's Way at Eastington.
 The combination of cows and ponies grazing, and their different grazing habits, enable grass blade or sward height to be grazed more effectively.
 This specific conservation grazing enables the limestone grassland to be managed without using fertilizers or chemicals.